BTS-CM/Norns/about.md

 * “Issuer must approve all transfers”: Transfers will never require approval.
 * “Disable confidential transactions”: Confidential transactions (whenever implemented) will always be allowed.
 * "Disable force settlement": I'm unable to disable force settlement, if you don't want force settlement you should use an UIA.
+* "Charge market fee" - There are no market fees.

 The following flags remain:

-* "Charge market fee" - There are no market fees imposed, this may be surrendered in the future however it could be a source of market making revenue in the future and will remain available until a future date.
-* "Allow issuer to force a global settlement" - This is [currently impossible to disable](https://github.com/bitshares/bitshares-ui/issues/2043).
-Once it's possible, it'll be disabled.
+* "Allow issuer to force a global settlement" - Removal [was delayed due to an issue](https://github.com/bitshares/bitshares-ui/issues/2043).
+It'll be disabled in the near future.
-* "Witness fed asset" - Currently a private price feed publisher list is configured so that the 'hertz-feed; account is able to publish feeds without being a witness.
+* "Witness fed asset" - Currently a private price feed publisher list is configured so that the 'hertz-fee' account is able to publish feeds without being a witness.
 In the future if I have to step aside this will be enabled.

 ## Visualization